-The technical environment to use the strong authentication application, developed with the Mobile Protector, requires a physical handset (smartphone or tablet) supporting mobile application execution environment and IP networking (through SIM card with data subscription or through WIFI).
+The technical environment to use the strong authentication application, developed with the Protector OATH SDK, requires a physical handset (smartphone or tablet) supporting mobile application execution environment and IP networking (through SIM card with data subscription or through WIFI).

-The optional user authentication mechanism with biometric fingerprint requires a hardware sensor on the physical handset.
+The optional user authentication mechanism with biometric requires a hardware sensor on the physical handset.